 Denver, Colo., Sept.
-2 .- Today's labor parade in Denver was the largest on record for this city.
-The weather was perfect and about 7,000 union men were in line.
-The parade was followed by a picnic and sports.
-In Butte.
-Butte, Mont., Sept.
-2 .- One of the spector. a program of outdoor sports.
+2.-Today's labor parade in Denver was the largest on record for this city.
+The weather was perfect and about 7,000 union men were The parade was followed by is estimated that fully 40,000 men a picnic and sports.